Zen Arbitrage seems too good to be true, right?

-But if you prefer sitting at home on your computer to lugging books around at book sales and thrift stores, you should give Zen Arbitrage a try.
+But if you prefer sitting at home on your computer to your current job, you should give Zen Arbitrage a try.

-I’m going to be honest — I tried to make money sourcing books online year-round.
+I’m going to be honest — I tried to make full-time money sourcing books online year-round.

 I wasn’t able to swing it for two reasons.

-First of all, I was heavily reliant on textbook season price spikes to make significant money.
+First of all, I was reliant on textbook season price spikes to make significant money.

-While I was still able to find plenty of profitable books outside of textbook season, I typically had to wait longer to sell those books… which brings us to the second reason I wasn’t able to go full-time with online book arbitrage.
+While I was still able to find plenty of profitable books outside of textbook season, I typically had to wait longer to sell those books.

 This is the second reason I wasn’t able to swing a full-time income with online book arbitrage: I didn’t have enough startup money to generate a return substantial enough to live off of.